Huzzle/react-querybuilder/README.md

   className: React.PropTypes.string, //CSS classNames to be applied
   handleOnChange: React.PropTypes.func, //callback function to update query representation
   rules: React.PropTypes.array, //Provides the number of rules already present for this group
-  level: React.PropTypes.number //The level of the current group }
+  level: React.PropTypes.number, //The level of the current group
+  parentCombinator: React.PropTypes.string //combinator value from the parent group }
 ```